sillsdev/flexbridge/ReadMe.md

 				cd build
 				build.bat /t:PreparePublishingArtifacts /p:UploadFolder=Alpha /p:Release=true

-		- Generate a new Product ID GUID in `build/WixPatchableInstaller.targets`
-		- Tag and Pin the FLEx Bridge Installer build on TeamCity, then update the FLEx Bridge Patcher build to depend on that tag
+		- (Ignore this step for now; FLEx Bridge patches cannot be bundled in FLEx patches) Tag and Pin the FLEx Bridge Installer build on TeamCity, then update the FLEx Bridge Patcher build to depend on that tag

 	- Linux Instructions: